Table of Contents

 raise e

 This approach prevents retry storms while still allowing temporary spikes to recover smoothly.
-Immediate retries worsen throttling, whereas exponential backoff gradually increases wait times (e.g., 2 seconds, 4 seconds, 8 seconds).
+Immediate retries worsen throttling, whereas exponential backoff with jitter gradually increases wait times while staggering the retries.

 1. Token Optimization